DanielYyork/polymer_simulator/README.md

    conda install -c conda-forge openmm conda install -c conda-forge rdkit
    ```

+3.1 Install jupyter **notebook**

+    We need to install jupyter notebooks in this environment so we can run AmberTools from the notebook (in addition to running from commmand line)

+    ```
+    sudo apt install python3-pip python3-dev
+    pip install jupyter
+    ```

+3.2 Test jupyter notebook

+    In the terminal (or ubuntu terminal if using a windows machine), we need to enter the following:

+    ```
+    jupyter notebook
+    ```
+    This will start a remote jupyter notebook server with the environment we have just set up.

+    You will see the following after entering 'jupyter notebook':

 4. Ensure packages are available

    Before running any code, it is recommended to check the availiability of different packages.